 To provide an accessible-for-all framework for presenting, sharing, and discussing new research on firn processes on land ice, with a particular focus on early-career scientists.

 To discuss and synthesize the current state of knowledge and open questions regarding the general theme of firn on land ice.

 To enhance collaboration between data-focused (observational) and modeling-focused communities, and entrain expertise from neighboring disciplines such as seasonal snow and ice sheet dynamics, which are essential steps in addressing the next big challenges in understanding firn.

-The workshop will be organized throughout the month of May 2022, and consists of three phases:
+The workshop will be organized throughout the month of May and June 2022, and consists of three phases:

-Sharing phase (May 2-13): presenters will share their work online (via pre recorded presentations).
+Sharing phase (30 May- 10 June): presenters will share their work online (via pre recorded lightning presentations).
 Everyone gets a chance to explore the shared work on a cloud based video platform, which will be organized into themes that are defined by the participants.
 Slack will be used to communicate within the community.
-Monetary awards will be given out to excellent student and early-career scientist presenters.

-Joint session phase (May 23-24): overview talks by themes and outlook/summary talks, spread over two days (Monday and Tuesday).
+Joint session phase (21-23 June): overview talks by themes and outlook/summary talks, spread over two sessions:

-The synthesis phase (June-September) will feature the writing of the workshop outcomes in a review paper.
-Each pair of topical coordinators will lead the writing of a section, and will be co-author of the review paper.
+The synthesis phase (June-September) will feature the writing of the workshop outcomes in a review paper by the coordinating team.

-If you are interested in participating in our workshop, becoming involved as a coordinator, and/or in shaping the focus topics of the meeting, please fill out this Google form.
+If you are interested in participating in our workshop, please fill out this Google Form.

-Thank you very much, and we hope to welcome many of you in May next year!
+Thank you very much, and we hope to welcome many of you in May and June!